 Stravinsky was reluctant to accept the commission for his 1931 Violin Concerto as he believed he knew too little about the instrument.
-An early musical idea he developed, a chord spanning over two and a half octaves, was thought to be technically unplayable by the soloist.
+A musical idea he developed, a chord spanning over two and a half octaves, was thought to be technically unplayable by the soloist.
 However, upon experimenting with the chord he found it easy to play.
 This gave Stravinsky the confidence to continue with the composition.
 German violinist Carolin Widmann joins the NZSO to perform Stravinsky’s only violin concerto.

 Concert run time is approx. 97min